Policies, Codes & Other Documents

 As individuals, investors are no doubt often prone to many kinds of investment bias.
-Behavioral finance explores the various kinds of human behaviors that can influence investment decisions.
+Behavioral finance explores the various kinds of human behaviours that can influence investment decisions.
 Among the many types of bias that often come into play when you’re setting up your investment portfolio, anchoring bias is quite common.
 In fact, anchoring bias occurs in many walks of life, including the negotiations you make, the sales and marketing techniques that companies employ, and even in regular, everyday decisions.

 Let’s get to know what anchoring bias is and find out how it influences your investment patterns.

 With regard to finance, this is a cognitive investment bias wherein people tend to rely on a specific piece of information to make a decision.
 To put it another way, people tend to consider one factor or detail above all others, thereby making the decision-making process biased towards or against that detail.
 This particular factor, which forms the core of the decision-making, is referred to as the anchor.
-Since the investor relies heavily on the anchor to determine whether or not a particular investment is a good choice for their investment portfolio, this kind of behavior is termed as anchoring bias.
+Since the investor relies heavily on the anchor to determine whether or not a particular investment is a good choice for their investment portfolio, this kind of behaviour is termed as anchoring bias.

 Let’s take a look at an everyday example of anchoring bias.
 Say you’re shopping online for a pair of boots.
 The first pair you chance upon online costs about Rs.
 7,000.
 You consider it overpriced, so you keep looking for more affordable alternatives.
 And then, you find a pair that costs around Rs.
 5,000.
 Comparing it to the earlier pair, you find that this one is cheaper, so you make your purchase.
 Later, however, you discover that there are many more affordable options, some even priced as low as Rs.
 2,000.